alike03/Userscripts/docs/MHW_EventLog.md

 - Removed jQuery completely (for small performance improvement)
 - Added the option to hide not currently running Events
 - Selected hide options will now be also saved
+- Is now also avaible as Browser Extension

 #### 1.0 (13 January 2020)